You usually have to pay tax on your UK income even if you are not a UK resident (external link). Income includes things like:

 You cannot use HMRC’s online services to tell them about your income if you are non-resident.
 Instead, you need to:

-Fill in the ‘residence’ section (form SA109 if you’re sending it by post) to tell HMRC you are non-resident.
+Fill in the ‘residence’ section (form SA109 (external link) if you’re sending it by post) to tell HMRC you are non-resident.
 Fill in any sections relating to your type of income.

 You will be fined if you miss the deadline - it’s earlier if you are sending your return by post (31 October).